CZ-NIC/dns-probe/doc/ExportedDataSchema.rst

 -------------------------

-If :ref:`stats-location` is set to `remote` DNS Probe will attempt to transfer the exported statistics to a remote server specified by :ref:`stats-remote-ip-address` and :ref:`stats-remote-port` options via encrypted TLS connection with remote server's authentication.
+If :ref:`stats-location` is set to `remote` DNS Probe will attempt to transfer the exported statistics to a remote server specified by :ref:`stats-remote-ip` and :ref:`stats-remote-port` options via encrypted TLS connection with remote server's authentication.

 The transfer uses the same simple application protocol used for traffic data transfer that was